androettop/easy-cmd/README.md

 # easy-cmd

 easy-cmd is a Visual Studio Code extension that provides easy-to-configure command buttons in the status bar.
-With this extension, you can quickly run shell commands in the active terminal with a single click.
+With this extension, you can quickly run shell commands or VS Code commands with a single click.

 ## Features

 - **Custom Command Buttons:**
-  Easily define buttons that appear in the status bar, each executing a specific shell command.
+  Easily define buttons that appear in the status bar, each executing a specific shell or VS Code command.

 - **Customizable Appearance:**
   Configure the name and color of each button to suit your preferences.